ibm-cloud-docs/FileStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 commit
 save
 ```

-### Configure Firewall Groups
+### Configuring Firewall Groups

-Next, we will configure the firewall groups that are associated with certain IP ranges.
+Next, it's time to configure the firewall groups that are associated with certain IP ranges.

 Use the following commands in configure mode:
 ```